-1. On18th June 2012 the Criminal Justice Act 2003 (Commencement No. 28 and Saving Provisions) Order 2012 introduced phased abolition of committal proceedings and mode of trial process in cases where a defendant has pleaded not guilty or declined to indicate a plea.
-As from 28th May 2013 committal proceedings (except a committal sentence) have been abolished throughout England and Wales and defendants charged with an either way offence will now be subject to a new type of procedure known as the ‘allocation procedure’.
+1. As from 28th May 2013 committal proceedings (except a committal sentence) were abolished throughout England and Wales and defendants charged with an either way offence are subject to the ‘allocation procedure’.

 2. Where a defendant has been charged with an offence which is triable either way, the magistrates' court should proceed with plea before venue and allocation.
-This will decide whether the case will be heard in the magistrates' court or Crown Court.
-1 You may represent the prosecution at this hearing and will have an important role to play in making representations to the court.
+This will decide whether the case will be heard in the magistrates' court or Crown Court s19 Magistrates’ Courts Act (MCA)1980.)
+You may represent the prosecution at this hearing and will have an important role to play in making representations to the court.

 4. A defendant charged with an either way offence can plead guilty and be sentenced in the magistrates' court, unless there is a committal to the Crown Court for sentence.
 Allocations apply to those cases where the defendant either pleads not guilty, or refuses to state a plea.

 5. Because the defendant must be asked at plea before venue where s/he wishes the case to be tried, the court cannot proceed in the absence of an individual defendant.
-Therefore the defendant must normally be present when a plea is entered, 3 unless:
+Therefore the defendant must normally be present when a plea is entered, (s 18(2)) unless:

-6. Where the defendant is a company, the court may proceed to determine plea before venue in its absence,6 but is not obliged to do so.
+6. Where the defendant is a company, the court may proceed to determine plea before venue in its absence, (MCA sch.
+3) but is not obliged to do so.

 7. The defendant is identified at the hearing and the charge is read out.

 9. The court will then ask the defendant whether s/he would plead guilty or not guilty.
-If the defendant is a corporation, a representative of the corporation may indicate the plea7.
-That representative must have a written statement, signed by the managing director or other person having the management of its affairs, appointing the representative to act for the corporation8
+If the defendant is a corporation, a representative of the corporation may indicate the plea.
+MCA 1980 Sched 3 and CJA 1925, S33(6).

 10. The procedure outlined above will take place without hearing any representations from the prosecutor regarding the seriousness of the offence and whether or not, the prosecution consider that, the magistrates' powers of punishment are sufficient.

-16. You will be given the opportunity to inform the court of the defendant’s previous convictions (if any) and there will be representations by both the prosecution and defence.
-The allocation guidelines state that either-way offences should be tried summarily unless it is likely that the court’s sentencing powers will be insufficient.
+19. You will be given the opportunity to inform the court of the defendant’s previous convictions (if any) and there will be representations by both the prosecution and defence.
 The court will assess the likely sentence in light of the prosecution case, but will also take into account all aspects of the case including those advanced by the defence.

-17. You are entitled to have regard to the delay, additional cost, and possible adverse effect upon witnesses occasioned by proceeding on indictment but prosecutors should recommend Crown Court trial when they are satisfied that the guidelines require them to do so 12.
+20. You are entitled to have regard to the delay, additional cost, and possible adverse effect upon witnesses occasioned by proceeding on indictment but prosecutors should recommend Crown Court trial when they are satisfied that the guidelines require them to do so.

 24. A defendant therefore has to agree to a summary trial if this is the course of action to be followed, but has the right to "elect" or choose jury trial.
 In simple terms this means that the defendant still has the choice to elect a Crown Court trial even if the magistrates' court decides that a case is suitable for summary trial.